mintjamsinc/ichigojs/README.md

 **userData Storage:**

 `$ctx.userData` is a safe space to store data associated with the element's lifecycle.
-It's not affected by Vue's reactive proxy system, making it perfect for storing third-party library instances.
+It's not affected by the reactive proxy system, making it perfect for storing third-party library instances.

 ```javascript
 methods: {